centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 ### Centreon

-The central server and Centreon MAP must be installed in the same major versions (i.e. both in 22.04.x).
+The central server and Centreon MAP (Legacy) must be installed in the same major versions (i.e. both in 22.04.x).

 ### Centreon MAP Server